-FBI Serves Warrant on Senator Burr as Part of Probe Into Insider Trading
+Senator Burr Hit With Warrant in Inside-Trading Probe

-(CN) – The FBI served North Carolina Senator Richard Burr with a search warrant Wednesday evening and seized his cellphone as part of an ongoing investigation into possible insider trading.
+(CN) — The FBI served North Carolina Senator Richard Burr with a search warrant Wednesday evening and seized his cellphone as part of an investigation of possible insider trading.

 Republican Senator Burr, the chairman of the Senate Intelligence Committee, reportedly had his cellphone seized by federal agents Wednesday night at his residence as part of a stock trading investigation.
 The investigation is aimed to determine if Burr broke insider trading regulations during stock trades he made as the United States was beginning its battle with Covid-19.